 Concrete is a highly popular material at the moment for furniture, home deco accessories and jewellery.
 Casting concrete yourself however can be quite a burdensome task.
 What’s more, the fact that the process always requires a mould severely limits the number of original objects that can be made.
 With FIMOair light, you can create amazingly realistic, sturdy and extremely lightweight pieces of jewellery in a concrete look to match your outfit.
 It’s incredibly quick and easy too.
 The accentuated mix of styles between cool concrete and sophisticated leaf metal in gold, silver or copper has a doubly trendy effect!
-And best of all: FIMOair is super-light and not at all heavy like concrete which makes it ideal for jewellery!
+And best of all: FIMOair light is super-light and not at all heavy like concrete which makes it ideal for jewellery!

 Remove the modelling clay from the packaging and roll out approx. ⅓ of the block of FIMOair light to a roughly 1 cm thick sheet using the acrylic roller.
 Print out both of the smaller templates for the earrings and the larger template for the pendant and cut them out.
 Next, position the templates on the sheet of FIMOair light and cut out of the sheet of clay, going around the edges with the kitchen knife.
 Cut out the stone for the left or right earring a second time and cut across it to shorten it by approx. 1 cm.
 This shortened stone will be for decorating the ring with later on.

 Now, roll over all the stones with the acrylic roller lengthwise along the diagonal so that you are left with a curved recess in the middle.
 This will also make the stone a little larger as well as a bit thinner in the middle.

 The FIMOair light stones are now cut to shape again using the templates as described in step 1.
 Leave the stones to dry at room temperature in the air.